August 15, 2014

 Check labels for child safety.
 Look for stuffed toys that are labeled as safe for children under three years of age and that don't contain any dangerous fillings.
 Problem fillings include nutshells and polystyrene beads, but even "safe" stuffings aren't truly digestible.
 Remember that soft toys are not indestructible, but some are sturdier than others.
 Soft toys should be machine washable.

-- Very hard rubber toys, such as Nylabone®-type products and Kong®-type products, are available in a variety of shapes and sizes and are fun for chewing and for carrying around.
+- Very hard rubber toys, such as Nylabone®-type products and Kong®-type products, are fun for chewing and for carrying around, and they are available in a variety of shapes and sizes.

 - "Rope" toys are usually available in a "bone" shape with knotted ends.

-- Tennis balls make great dog toys, but keep an eye out for any that could be chewed through, and discard them.
+- Tennis balls make great dog toys, but keep an eye out for any that could be chewed through, and discard them once this happens.

 Rotate your dog's toys weekly by making only a few toys available at a time.
 Keep a variety of types easily accessible.
 If your dog has a favorite, like a soft "baby," you may want to leave it out all the time.

 "Hide and Seek" is a fun game for dogs to play.
-"Found" toys are often much more attractive than a toy which is obviously introduced.
-Making an interactive game out of finding toys or treats is a good "rainy-day" activity for your dog, using up energy without the need for a lot of space.
+"Found" toys are often much more attractive than toys that are obviously introduced.
+An interactive game out of finding toys or treats is a good "rainy-day" activity for your dog, using up energy without the need for a lot of space.

 Adapted from material originally developed by applied animal behaviorists at the Dumb Friends League, Denver, Colorado.
 All rights reserved